Message brokers#

 5. Click Update to change the version.

-Deleting the RabbitMQ service deletes all instances and volumes created with it.
+Deleting a message broker service deletes all instances and volumes created with it.

 You can delete the service using one of the following methods.